popnbrown/frontend-nanodegree-mobile-portfolio/README.md

 - download pagespeed optimized images and perfmatters.js
 - use webfont loader for Open Sans

+###Pizza.html - Main.JS
+- moved scrollTop calc out of for loop
+- moved phase var declaration out of for loop
+- only create 32 pizzas
+- use transform rather than set left style everytime
+- use getElementsByClassName rather than querySelector
+- backface-visibility hidden for pizzas

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).